h4ppyr0gu3/pennylane/README.md

 - Add category table related to recipes
 - Add cuisine table related to recipes
 - Add author table related to recipes
+- Proper Input of Recipes with Ingredients would provide better results

+## Shortfalls

+- Currently the use of endpoints is not following best practices
+- no access control
+- no validations

 ## Installation